 Roasted Plantain Tacos with Black Bean Salsa

 Sweet roasted plantains paired with zesty black bean salsa inside warm corn tortillas for a vibrant vegetarian taco.
-This latin american-inspired vegetarian (vegetarian, gluten free) ready in about 40 minutes pairs olive oil, ground cumin, salt for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 280 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This latin american-inspired vegetarian (vegetarian, gluten free) ready in about 40 minutes blends olive oil, ground cumin, salt into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 280 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients